MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/m365-access/m365-only-view-data.md

 ms.custom: bap-template
 ---

-# "You shared a link in Teams, but users get a message that they can only view data"
+# Troubleshoot "You shared a link in Teams, but users get a message that they can only view data"

 ## Symptoms